Due to the reorganisation of Surrey County Council, the Education Welfare Service is now called the Inclusion Service.

 If prosecuted, you could receive a community order, a fine of up to £2,500 per parent/carer or a custodial sentence.

-More information can be found in this leaflet: The court process - advice to parents
+More information can be found here: The court process - advice to parents

 School Attendance Order